calekennedy/CS2413/README.md

 Many of the objects and classes in this project are either directly copied from, or were heavily influenced by the lecture slides in Dr. Hougen's Data Structure Course and/or Dr. Radhakrishnan's book on Data Structures.
 For this reason, much of the credit for the underlying data structures libraries should go to them.

-Non-Exhaustive list of objects and classes with some or all credit due to the above persons:
+Non-Exhaustive list of objects and classes with some or all credit due to the above persons: Abstract Array, Abstract Vector, Vector, Array, String, and Linked List.

-Abstract Array
-Abstract Vector
-Vector
-Array
-String
-Linked List
+I also used wikipedia for the specifications of the [Linked List Abstract Data Type](http://en.wikipedia.org/wiki/List_(abstract_data_type).

 If any thing is broken in these data structures, it is likely my fault (due to adapting them to fit the specific needs of my program) and should not reflect poorly on the original authors.